sernst/kuber/index.rst

       env=[batch_v1.EnvVar('ENVIRONMENT', 'production')]
   )

   # Print the resulting YAML configuration for display.
+This
+  # could also be saved somewhere to use later as the
+  # configuration file to deploy to the cluster in cases
+  # like a multi-stage CI pipeline.
   print(job.to_yaml())

 .. include:: contents.rst